Central Services integrations

 integration_uri = f"wss://{environ['INTEGRATION_URI']}"

-client = LegacyApplicationClient(client_id="web", scope="profile email openid")
+client = LegacyApplicationClient(client_id="integration", scope="profile email openid")

 token_url = environ["TOKEN_URL"]